gbif/data-blog/content/post/2020-02-21-gbif-occurrence-license-processing.md

 ![](/post/2020-02-21-gbif-occurrence-license-processing_files/problem-fix.jpg)

 Previously all **occurrence licenses** defaulted to their **dataset license** (provided by the publisher).
-This was in line with what as stated in our terms of use:

 <!--more-->

-> We support publishers’ use of CC BY-NC, and we will make reasonable efforts to honor the intent of such licensing, even where its inheritance extends additional restrictions to other aggregated data that are more freely licensed by themselves. [terms of use](https://www.gbif.org/terms).
+> In 2014, following a community-wide consultation, the GBIF Governing Board established a general policy to "ensure that all species occurrence datasets within the network are associated with digital licenses equivalent to one of…three choices supplied by Creative Commons" (...)
+"As of August 2016, all open-access species occurrence datasets on GBIF.org carry standardized, machine-readable licences.
+These changes improve transparency and reproducibility and support GBIF's mission to promote free and open access to biodiversity data." -- from [Licensing Milestone For Data Access In GBIF](https://www.gbif.org/news/82812/licensing-milestone-for-data-access-in-gbiforg) See also [legal license consultation in 2017](https://www.gbif.org/document/6Z903VDErucikyqAuQSYwc/summary-of-consultation-responses-licensing-of-data-within-gbif)

+The dataset level licenses were introduced because record level licenses were unstandardized, often not interpretable or misapplied, so that handling this at dataset level was the only manageable way forward.

-But this did not work well for datasets made up of records contributed by thousands of inidividuals like **iNaturalist**. [discussion here](https://forum.inaturalist.org/t/inaturalist-data-on-gbif-shows-only-cc-by-nc-excluding-cc0-and-cc-by/9952/30)
+But this did not work well for datasets made up of records contributed by thousands of individuals like **iNaturalist**. [discussion here](https://forum.inaturalist.org/t/inaturalist-data-on-gbif-shows-only-cc-by-nc-excluding-cc0-and-cc-by/9952/30)

 ![](/post/2020-02-21-gbif-occurrence-license-processing_files/iNaturalistScreenShot.jpg)